geekathon-yankees/ai-traffic-control/ml-gateway/README.md

 ### Performance
 - Use GPU-enabled Docker images for better performance
 - Adjust `VIDEO_FPS_SAMPLE` and `VIDEO_MAX_FRAMES` for your needs
-- Consider using smaller models (yolov8n vs yolov8x) for faster inference
+- Adjust detection confidence threshold for speed vs accuracy trade-off